Nuts ‘n Beans

 For Those Who Serve

-For the record, I support the Military.
+I support the Military.
 Not only do I respect and appreciate what they do, but my brother proudly serves in the USAF.
+“For those who serve,” is always a real and heartfelt assignment.

 Romance is needed

-Recently I cooked dinners for two wonderful military couple anniversaries.
-In addition to a first anniversary dinner, there was an equally important fifth anniversary/belated honeymoon.
-Myself being married with children, I get fired up when parents get away for a couple days with just each other. giving them time to let go of some of those daily peripherals.
-What made the belated honeymoon extra cool was they had rented a beach bungalow on a private beach.
-Being a native; this was cool to find out about.
-Camp Pendleton has a beach for the exclusive use of military members and their family and friend.
-Moreover, it’s really nice and very reasonably priced.
-Next summer would be relaxing to have my brother come down and spend a weekend there.
-Maybe he can babysit the kids.
+Recently, I cooked dinners for two wonderful military couples during their anniversaries.
+In addition to a first anniversary dinner.
+There was an equally important fifth anniversary dinner that doubled as a belated honeymoon.
+With me being married with children, I get fired up when parents get away for a couple days with just each other.
+It gives them time to let go of some of those daily peripherals.
+Furthermore, what made the belated honeymoon extra cool, was they had rented a beach bungalow on a private beach.

 The first menu

-Asian caesar salad
+Asian Caesar salad

 Truffle, garlic parmesan and herb potato skins